alpha01/reconquista-timeline/timeline.md

 # Kingdom of Castile (1065-1230)
 - 1065-1072 Castilla Sancho II "El Fuerte" becomes King of Castile.
 The County of Castile is elevated as kingdom after the death of Fernando I of León
+- 1068 Castilla War of the Three Sanchos Sancho II of Castile defeats the colaition of Sancho IV of Navarre, and Sancho Ramírez of Aragon, annexing the lands of La Bureba, Montes de Oca and Pancorbo
 - 1157-1158 Castilla Sancho III "El Deseado" becomes King of Castile
 - 1157 Castilla Order of Calatrava founded by St. Raymond of Fitero
 - 1158-1214 Castilla Alfonso VIII "El de Las Navas" becomes King of Castile